Panasonic TZ95 vs Sony NEX-5N

 It is notable that the TZ95 offers wifi support, while the NEX-5N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The TZ95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the NEX-5N has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-5N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the TZ95 and NEX-5N can be found, respectively, in the Panasonic TZ95 Manual (free pdf) or the online Sony NEX-5N Manual.

 So what conclusions can be drawn?
 Is the Panasonic TZ95 better than the Sony NEX-5N or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.